UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 # 3. Create a `recipe` that specifies the class label and predictors, as well as preprocessing steps for all variables.
 Pass the training data as the `data` argument of the recipe.
 # 4. Create a `nearest_neighbors` model specification, with `neighbors = tune()`.
 # 5. Add the recipe and model specification to a `workflow()`, and use the `tune_grid` function on the train/validation splits to estimate the classifier accuracy for a range of $K$ values.
-# 6. Pick a value of $K$ that yields a high accuracy estimate that doesn't change much if you change $K$ to a nearby value.
+# 6. Pick a value of $K$ that yields a high cross-validation accuracy estimate that doesn't change much if you change $K$ to a nearby value.
 # 7. Make a new model specification for the best parameter value (i.e., $K$), and retrain the classifier using the `fit` function.
 # 8. Evaluate the estimated accuracy of the classifier on the test set using the `predict` function.
 ```